 What a collection!
-4 Meditative Arts and Crafts—4 – yes, count ’em—books on how to find peace and stress release through the art of creation, courtesy of the Quarto Group.
+Four Meditative Arts and Crafts - four and yes, count 'em - books on how to find peace and stress release through the art of creation, courtesy of the Quarto Group.

-- Art on the Rocks: More than 35 colorful & contemporary rock-painting projects, tips, and techniques to inspire your creativity by F. Sehnaz Bac, Marisa Redondo and Margaret Vance.
-Following a comprehensive overview of the craft, including a review of the tools and materials, as well as how to gather and prep stones, three talented rock-painting artists demonstrate a range of techniques and 25 step-by-step tutorials on how to create a variety of painted stones featuring patterns, dots, animals, mandalas, nature motifs, and more.
+1. Art on the Rocks: More than thirty-five colorful and contemporary rock-painting projects, tips and techniques to inspire your creativity by F. Sehnaz Bac, Marisa Redondo and Margaret Vance.
+Following a comprehensive overview of the craft, including a review of the tools and materials as well as how to gather and prep stones, three talented rock-painting artists demonstrate a range of techniques and twenty-five step-by-step tutorials on how to create a variety of painted stones featuring patterns, dots, animals, mandalas, nature motifs and more.
 Art on the Rocks offers a colorful, modern approach to rock painting by taking artists and crafters through a dynamic exploration of techniques and projects that inspire and teach the art of creating beautiful painted stones.
 Each project includes easy-to-follow instructions and invites creativity and originality, encouraging readers to customize the projects to their own taste.

-- Cut and Create Paper Mosaics – Craft Mosaic-by-Number Artworks with Paper Tiles, Scissors, and Glue by Chiharu Rosenberg.
-The pre-printed mosaic pieces in Cut and Create Paper Mosaics help readers create paper mosaics that are rich in color, detail, and depth.
-Readers simply cut, and assemble mosaics following the templates and instructions in the book.
+2. Cut and Create Paper Mosaics - Craft Mosaic-by-Number Artworks with Paper Tiles, Scissors, and Glue: by Chiharu Rosenberg.
+The pre-printed mosaic pieces in Cut and Create Paper Mosaics help readers create paper mosaics that are rich in color, detail and depth.
+Readers simply cut and assemble mosaics following the templates and instructions in the book.
 The five included projects begin with simple mosaic scenes using large pieces and gradually move to more complex works of art with smaller, more detailed pieces.
-Featuring ten stunning mosaics and all the paper needed to cut and create each one, this is the perfect, relaxing, all-in-one project for those interested in creating their own masterful mosaics without having to work in ceramic or glass tiles.
+Featuring ten stunning mosaics and all the paper needed to cut and create each one, this is a perfect relaxing all-in-one project for those interested in creating their own masterful mosaics without having to work in ceramic or glass tiles.

-- Drawing Calm : Relax, refresh, refocus with 20 drawing, painting, and collage workshops inspired by Klimt, Klee, Monet, and more by Susan Evenson.
-This collection of workshops will have artists of all skill levels relaxing and creating elegant, “soft” pieces of art that inspire calm and wellbeing.
-These projects span a variety of mediums, including pencil, watercolor, and torn paper collage.
+3. Drawing Calm - Relax, refresh, refocus with 20 drawing, painting, and collage workshops inspired by Klimt, Klee, Monet and more: by Susan Evenson.
+This collection of workshops will have artists of all skill levels relaxing and creating elegant, soft pieces of art that inspire calm and well-being.
+These projects span a variety of mediums, including pencil, watercolor and torn paper collage.
 Author Susan Evenson presents a collection of beautiful and iconic pieces of art from Gustav Klimt, Paul Klee and Claude Monet for inspiration.
 The point is not to try to copy the master work of art, but to let it guide the reader on their own, personal journey to calm and inner peace.

 Making the stress connection